InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

 	- Uses & has no conflicts with working group terminology (defined by glossary / implicit usage) - *Oops!
 We have not yet developed this.*
 	- Fits & has no conflicts with existing patterns (of this maturity level or higher)
 	- Thorough review by at least two trusted committers

-### Requirements: Level 4 - Established

-Patterns of level 4 are stored in the directory `/4-established`.

-- Document types:
-	- Patterns (`pattern-*.md`)

-- Validation requirements:
-	- Complies with *advanced style guide*(#) - *Oops!
-We have not yet developed this.*
-	- Is free of conflicts with other InnerSource Commons learning materials and external InnerSource literature or adresses these conflicts explicitly